Loading…

 Q: Which faction should I level first in Windrose?
 A: Buccaneers Level 2 first for 12-Pounder Cannons, then Smugglers Level 2 for Hull Bracing.
 Brethren Level 2 after Richards for the Brigantine blueprint.
 Tortuga can wait.

-Q: How do Journal faction quests differ from ship faction reputation?
-A: Journal biome-faction quests (Coastal Traders) give direct XP.
-Journal ship-faction quests give a Letter of Favour (+10 rep) on bonus completion.
-The faction icon in the Active tab identifies which type you're running.
+Q: How do Journal XP quests differ from ship faction reputation?
+A: Journal quests (main and side) give direct character XP.
+Ship-faction quests also give a Letter of Favour (+10 rep) on bonus completion.
+The faction icon in the Active tab marks the ones that build reputation.